stamina/weathervision/README.md

 Company: [visionnaire](http://www.visionnaire.nl)

 Weathervision is a weather forecast Ruby Gem for the light-weight system monitor [Conky](http://conky.sourceforge.net).
-I've only tested it with conky version 1.8.1 on a Ubuntu 12.04 machine, but it should basically work with any modern Linux distro.
+I've tested it with Conky version 1.8.1 on a Ubuntu 12.04 machine, as well as Conky version 1.9 on Arch Linux.
+It should basically work with any modern Linux distro which has Ruby 1.9.3+ installed.

+Weathervision is a commandline tool that spits out some Conky compatible configuration text containing weather information.

+There are 2 output modes available:

+1. image: renders the weathervision_image.erb template (using .png images located in assets/ to display conditions and wind directions)
+2. text: renders the weathervision_text.erb template (using 2 .otf fonts located in fonts/ to display conditions and wind directions)

+TODO: install those fonts???

-The weather data is extracted from [wunderground](http://www.wunderground.com/).
-It's free for personal usage.
-Please read Wunderground's terms & conditions for commercial usage.
+The weather data is extracted from [wunderground](http://www.wunderground.com/)'s JSON API.
+It's free for personal/developer usage.

 Installation
 ------------

-TODO: stupid oude debug eruit, nieuwe debugger gem erin...
-RSPECS nalopen met rspec 2.9 debugging gem moet ook niet installen in "production" env

-The weather icons only look good with a dark background.
+1. Sign up for a free developer account at [wunderground](http://www.wunderground.com/) in order to get your API Key.
+You need this key so weathervision can periodically poll for JSON weather data.
+The API key is an 8-byte hexadecimal string which needs to be embedded in the JSON URL.

+   Run weathervision help parse for options...

+2.

+There are 4 display modes:
+  image_v
+  image_h
+  text_v
+  text_h

+If you don't like the default look, feel free to hack away in those ERB templates.

 sudo apt-get install gifsicle
 gem install bundler